Percy and his Mother:

 And maybe, just maybe, I owe Molly a small apology regarding my low opinion of her ability to teach her kids the skills they need to get ahead in the world.
 Because a lifetime of deferring to Molly will certainly have taught Percy everything he needs to know to get whatever he wants out of Dolly.

-In his place, I’d be tempted to go ahead and change my name to Whetherby, treat my mother to lunch every few weeks, and forget I’d ever met the rest of that nest of vipers.
+In his place, I’d be tempted to go ahead and change my name to Whetherby, treat my mother to lunch once every few weeks, and forget I’d ever met the rest of that nest of vipers.

 Still; appearances can be deceiving.